rootl/ILLIAD-accessible-html-8.0/README.md

 You can also copy the form code from within the html files and replace the code in your html files.

+Most of the web files and css files are commented with explanations of code changes and 'where to put things like your logo.'

 Please contact me via rootl@geneseo.edu if you have any questions.